kiichi/global-temp-clay-3-d-print/README.md

 https://doi.org/10.1080/00087041.2018.1533291

 Below is brief descriptions about this repository.
-I basicall wrote a code to directly export sliced data / gcode file so that I can skip 3-D model data.
+Basically, I wrote some code to directly export sliced data / gcode file so that I can skip 3-D model data.

 - gen-spiral.js - this is a javascript program to generate the part of .gcode file.
 Simply copy the code into Chrome console and you can replace the output in the .gcode file between comments: Movement Start / End
 - global-temp.gcode - final result which I printed